minibolt-guide/minibolt/guide/bonus/index.md

 # Bonus Section
 {: .no_toc }

-In the following categories, you can find various additional and optional guides that make your RaspiBolt run even smoother.
+In the following categories, you can find various additional and optional guides that make your MiniBolt run even smoother.

 ---